 All that was left of their home after the storm passed was that bedroom closet.

-Their entire city looked like a war zone.
-You probably saw photos of the devastation on TV.
-If not, you'll find photos of that tornado devastation here.
+The entire city looked like a war zone.
+You probably saw footage of the devastation on TV.
+If not, you'll find photos of the tornado devastation here.
+(Image #17 shows what was left of their neighborhood.)

 Where do tornadoes occur